oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 ### Java Native Interface (JNI)

 For a long time, the standard for FFI in Java has been Java Native Interface (JNI), and it is notorious for being slow and insecure.
-If you are used to other languages like Rust, Go, or Python, you will probably know how easy and intuitive it is to use FFI in them and that leaves something to be desired in Java.
+If you are used to other languages like Rust, Go, or Python, you probably know how easy and intuitive it is to use FFI in them and that leaves something to be desired in Java.
 Even to do a small native call using JNI, you have to do a considerable amount of work, and it could still go wrong and end up being a security issue for the app.

 The main issues with JNI are its complexity to use and the need to write C bridge code manually.
-This could lead to unsafe code and pose security risks.
-It can also cause performance overhead in some situations.
+These issues can lead to unsafe code and security risks.
+This can also cause performance overhead in some situations.
-The performance and memory safety of the JNI code depends on the developer, and hence the mileage will vary.
+The performance and memory safety of the JNI code depends on the developer, and hence reliability will vary.

 **Pros**